Subfertility

 • You’ve had previous pelvic surgery or infections

-• You’ve experienced recurrent miscarriage
+• You’ve had recurrent miscarriage

 • You simply want to understand your fertility earlier in the journey